 Everything seems to be fine.
 In fact, it appears that in terms of global warming, the 10 million cubic meters of glass-rich volcanic dust from Iceland presently floating through the air are nothing when compared to the amount of CO2 produced by the planes that are grounded because of it.
 I am ashamed of my overreaction, and of my cheap ticket.
 I did not really want to go back anyway, not even to visit, but sometimes this city makes me fold my arms in fatigue.
 However, there are a couple of things that can cheer me up anytime, and that I’m able to afford.

-After a few months of solid friendship, confused semi-romantic exchanges, and questionable activism, Jack and I have settled into a comfortable pattern of spending lots of time together for no particular reason.
+After a few months of solid friendship, confused semi-romantic exchanges, and questionable activism, Jess and I have settled into a comfortable pattern of spending lots of time together for no particular reason.
 Of course we like each other’s company, but there is another thing I seem to share with the people I bond with these days: we all think home is a four-letter word.

 When I first walked through the blue door of the chippy a couple of months ago, I must not have made the best of impressions.
 Coming from years of skip jumping and communal meals meant I was finding London’s widespread lack of communication between flatmates expensive and inefficient.
 I was determined I could bring some of the solutions I had from elsewhere with me; in Denmark, we had a loose agreement with our local supermarket, and they left bruised and unsellable veg neatly stacked in a box at the back for us to retrieve.
 Here, I had already made friends with Majid, a warm, often slightly tipsy man in his forties who owned the pound shop next door, so he occasionally knocked a pound off my bill and let me pet his kitten Whisky every day.